How Big Do Guinea Pigs Get? Average Size and Weight

 Weighing Your Guinea Pig

-It is an excellent idea to weigh your guinea pigs every week.
+It is an excellent idea to weigh your guinea pigs every week and record their weight in a notebook.
 Weight loss is often the first sign of a health problem.
 Sometimes it’s also the only sign of illness you will see until a condition worsens.
 Since guinea pigs are prey animals, they will often hide their sickness until they become much more difficult to cure.

 How to Weigh Your Guinea Pig